EV Maintenance After 5 Years: Is the “Out of Warranty” Shock Real?

 1. The Safety Net: What Stays and What Goes?

-• The Federal Shield: By law, your battery and drivetrain are covered for 8 years or 100,000 miles.
+The Federal Shield: By law your battery and drivetrain are covered for eight years or one hundred thousand miles.

-• The Gap: The real “shock” usually comes from the little things—the infotainment screen that suddenly freezes or a suspension rattle that your dealer used to fix for free but now costs $150 just for the “diagnostic fee.”
+The Gap: The real shock usually comes from the things.
+The infotainment screen that suddenly freezes or a suspension rattle that your dealer used to fix for free but now costs one hundred fifty dollars just for the diagnostic fee.
+The little things like the screen and the suspension rattle can be a big problem for your Federal Shield, the battery and drivetrain because the warranty, for the Federal Shield, the battery and drivetrain does not cover these things.

 2. The Real World “Shocks” (They aren’t the battery!)

-• The “Silent” Suspension: Those potholes in NYC or Chicago don’t care if you’re driving electric.
-The extra weight of an EV puts more stress on your bushings and struts.
-Around year 5, you might start hearing those subtle clunks.
+• The Suspension Wear: Potholes in cities, like New York or Chicago don’t care if you’re driving a car.
+The extra weight of a vehicle puts more stress on the suspension parts.
+By year 5 you might start hearing noises.

 3. EV vs. Gas: The 5-Year Showdown